ElementsProject/lightning/doc/lightningd-config.5.md

 can be useful for maintenance and forensics, so is usually specified on the command line.
 Overrides all *addr* and *bind-addr* options.

+* **alt-addr**=*\[IPADDRESS\[:PORT\]]\*

+  Specify an alternative IP address (v4 or v6) and optionally a port, to be used for selective private communications with established peers.
+This address is used selectively, primarily for reconnections with known peers, enhancing privacy.
+This address is not publicly announced.

+  An empty 'IPADDRESS' is a special value that clears any previously saved alternate addresses, effectively resetting this setting.
+(Added in v24.11).

+* **alt-bind-addr**=*\[IPADDRESS\[:PORT\]]\*

+  Bind an alternative IP address (v4 or v6) and optionally a port, but hold it in reserve and do not automatically use it for peer connections.
+This address can be used in specific scenarios where a non-public address is preferred for incoming connections, offering more control over the connection process.

+  An empty 'IPADDRESS' is a special value that clears any previously saved alternate bind addresses, effectively resetting this setting.
+(Added in v24.11).

+* **alt-announce-addr**=*\[IPADDRESS\[:PORT\]]\*

+  Provide an alternative IP address (v4 or v6) and optionally a port, which is bound by `alt-bind-addr`, to any established channel peers.
+This address is given to peers with whom a channel is already established, allowing for enhanced privacy.
+This address is not used for initial connections but can be shared with trusted peers for future communications.

+  An empty 'IPADDRESS' is a special value that clears any previously saved alternate announce addresses, effectively resetting this setting.
+(Added in v24.11).

 * **autolisten**=*BOOL*

   By default, we bind (and maybe announce) on IPv4 and IPv6 interfaces if